Quantization of symplectic fibrations and canonical metrics: Introduction

-In Section \ref{vbcase}, we study the extension of Donaldson's program to the study of \emph{Hermite-Einstein metrics} on a stable holomorphic vector bundle $E$ over $(X,\om)$, whose existence and uniqueness has been established by Donaldson in \cite{Don87} and Uhlenbeck-Yau in \cite{UY86}.
-This fundamental result implies in particular that a holomorphic vector bundle $E$ is \emph{Mumford stable} if and only if $E$ is \emph{simple}, meaning that it cannot be decomposed as a direct sum of holomorphic vector bundles of smaller dimension, and admits a Hermitian metric $h^E$ satisfying the following \emph{weak Hermite-Einstein} equation
+for some constant $c\in\R$, where $\<\cdot,\cdot\>_{g^{TX}}$ denotes the pairing on $\Om^2(X,\End(E))$ with values in $\End(E)$ induced by $g^{TX}$.
+By a fundamental result of Uhlenbeck-Yau in \cite{UY86} and Donaldson in \cite{Don87}, a holomorphic vector bundle $E$ is \emph{Mumford stable} if and only if it admits a Hermite-Einstein metric $h^E$ and if it is \emph{simple}, meaning that it cannot be decomposed as a direct sum of holomorphic vector bundles of smaller dimension.
+In this context, we fix a measure $\nu$ over $X$ and define a dynamical system $\cT_{E_p}$ acting on a Hermitian inner product $q\in\Prod(H^0(X,E_p))$ by the formula